juliaflejterska/juliaflejterska/README.md

 <br><br>
 My journey in IT began as a Junior Frontend Developer, where I spent 1.5 years honing my skills in coding.
 During this time, I found myself increasingly drawn towards quality assurance tasks, which gradually became a significant part of my job responsibilities.
 <br><br>
 I decided to dive into testing wholeheartedly.
 To solidify my skills, I earned the ISTQB Foundation Level certification.
 Currently, I work as a QA Specialist, testing both web and mobile applications.
-While manual testing forms a significant part of my role, I am also actively expanding my expertise in automated testing in Cypress and Playwright.
+While manual testing forms a significant part of my role, I'm also actively expanding my expertise in automated testing in Cypress and Playwright.
 <br><br>
 I believe my unique blend of development and testing experience gives me a well-rounded perspective to contribute effectively to any testing team.
 <br><br>